agrawalsourabh/ShortestPathFinder/README.md

-# Shortest Path Finder
+# Shortest Path Finding Visualiser

-Shortest Path Finder is a web based application to visualise the shortest path between the two points.
+Shortest Path Finding Visualiser is a web based application which visualises the Dijkstra's and Astar's shortest path finding algorithm.

 ## Table of Contents:
 * [Description](#Description)